Mark Lorimer: Own choreographies

-In addition to Nylon solution, Mark Lorimer has created some other own choreographies.
-Based on a duet with Cynthia Loemij, Mark Lorimer made the video installation Mirror Modulation for the exhibition The Time That Is Left by artist Manon de Boer at the Frankfurter Kunstverein.
-His best known choreographies are the two choreographies he created with Cynthia Loemij: Dancesmith - Camel, Wheat, Whale (Cynthia Loemij and Mark Lorimer, 2013) and To Intimate (Cynthia Loemij and Mark Lorimer, 2011).
+In addition to Nylon solution, Lorimer has created some other own choreographies.
+Based on a duet with Cynthia Loemij, Lorimer made the video installation Mirror Modulation for the exhibition The Time That Is Left by artist Manon de Boer at the Frankfurter Kunstverein.
+His best known choreographies are the two choreographies he created with Cynthia Loemij: Dancesmith - Camel, Wheat, Whale (Cynthia Loemij and Lorimer, 2013) and To Intimate (Cynthia Loemij and Lorimer, 2011).
 These productions toured in Belgium, France, Luxembourg and Switzerland.
-He created To Intimate (Cynthia Loemij and Mark Lorimer, 2011) for Ovaal vzw, a Brussels dance organization he founded together with Cynthia Loemij.
-His most recent choreography is Darwin's Gypsy Dance (Mark Lorimer, 2016), that he created for five members of BODHI PROJECT, a dance company for postgraduate students at SEAD, the Salzburg Experimental Academy of Dance.
+He created To Intimate (Cynthia Loemij and Lorimer, 2011) for Ovaal vzw, a Brussels dance organization he founded together with Cynthia Loemij.
+His most recent choreography is Darwin's Gypsy Dance (Lorimer, 2016), that he created for five members of BODHI PROJECT, a dance company for postgraduate students at SEAD, the Salzburg Experimental Academy of Dance.

 In 2021 he will choreograph a new piece for eight dancers for the ADC in Geneva to open the La Bâtie Festival - “Canon and on and on...”

 Collaboration with others

-In addition, Mark Lorimer also collaborated as a dancer with other choreographers: Lea Anderson, Bock and Vincenzi, Mia Lawrence, Jonathan Burrows, Deborah Hay, Alix Eynaudi, Marten Spangberg, Kris Verdonck, Alain Buffard and Boris Charmatz.
+In addition, Lorimer also collaborated as a dancer with other choreographers: Lea Anderson, Bock and Vincenzi, Mia Lawrence, Jonathan Burrows, Deborah Hay, Alix Eynaudi, Marten Spangberg, Kris Verdonck, Alain Buffard and Boris Charmatz.

-Work as a teacher
+Teaching

-Mark Lorimer also regularly teaches at P.A.R.T.S.
+Lorimer also regularly teaches at P.A.R.T.S.
 (Brussels), ImPulsTanz - Vienna International Dance Festival (Vienna), The Laban Centre (London), London Contemporary Dance School, Panetta Movement Center (New York), Movement Research (New York) and Manufacture (Lausanne).